 People who spend more of their time engaging in deep, meaningful conversations and less time on small talk appear to be happier.
 This is according to Matthias Mehl, a psychologist at the University of Arizona who published a study on the subject.

-The study, published in the journal of Psychological Science, had 79 college students agree to wear an electronically activated recorder that recorded 30-second snippets of their conversation every 12.5 minutes for four days.
+Published in the journal of Psychological Science, the study had 79 college students agree to wear an electronically activated recorder that recorded 30-second snippets of their conversation every 12.5 minutes for four days.
 Researchers went through the tapes and labeled the conversations as either small talk (weather, TV shows), or more substantive talk that could range from talking about things that were really impacting the speakers’ lives to philosophy and the role of education.

 The subjects then had their level of satisfaction and happiness analyzed through self-reports -they completed a Satisfaction with Life Scale and “a single item happiness measure” twice, three weeks apart- as well as reports from two to three people who knew them.